-The Erik Erikson Library was established to serve the members and candidates of the San Francisco Center for Psychoanalysis, and to educate other mental health professionals and the public at large on the discipline of psychoanalysis.
+The SFCP Library was established to serve the members and candidates of the San Francisco Center for Psychoanalysis, and to educate other mental health professionals and the public at large on the discipline of psychoanalysis.
 The library collection holds books, journals and other materials for the study of psychoanalysis in theoretical, applied and clinical applications.
 Library services include, but are not limited to, acquisition of books.

 The Library belongs to national and regional networks: